nsoul97/reinforcement-learning/windy_gridworld_sarsa/README.md

 - The SARSA algorithm example presented in "Lecture 5: Model Free Control" of David Silver's Reinforcement Learning Course.

-Windy Gridworld is a standard gridworld with:
+Windy Gridworld is a 7x10 gridworld with:
 - start state (3, 0)
 - goal state (3, 7)